madhav-madhusoodanan/tic-tac-toe/README.md

 # tic-tac-toe

 My 12th grade project for my boards...
-A C++ program where you can play tic-tac-toe with another person
+A C++ program where you can play tic-tac-toe with another person in a GUI setting

 # Background
 The good old days where VSCode seemed to be out of bounds and turbo c++ was an emotion.